Replicating Phoenix 4.14 and newer versions including 5.x

 Phoenix 4.14 and 5.x have options which may or may not use column encoding, whereas the older versions did not have this feature.
 You must determine if your existing Phoenix table uses column encoding.
 Following are the various ways to check this.

-You can also create an HBase replication policy using Replication Manager to replicate Phoenix 4.14 and 5.x versions into COD.
+You can also create an HBase replication policy using Cloudera Replication Manager to replicate Phoenix 4.14 and 5.x versions into Cloudera Operational Database.
 For more information, refer to the second row of the Replication methods table in HBase Migration through Replication Manager.

 1. Follow the same steps as described for Phoenix older than 4.14, steps 1 - 4, and modify step 5 according to the following instructions.